einbahnstrasse/MHL-studio-methods/index.md

 1. **Arrive on time** to all course sessions.
 2. Spend **1-2 additional hours a week** _(outside of class)_ on the timely completion of our lab assignments and projects.
-3. Submit assignments by the given deadlines: {{ site.weekly-deadline-statement }}
+3. Submit assignments by the given deadlines.
 4. **Back up and organize your work REGULARLY.** _Catastrophic loss of materials is not an excuse for missed deadlines!_

 ### 3.2 Weekly Preparation